snorkel-team/snorkel/README.md

 * `jupyter`: 4.1
 * `jupyter notebook`: 4.2

-In some tutorials, etc. we also use [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) for pre-processing text; you will be prompted to install this when you run `run.sh`.
+In some tutorials, etc. we also use [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) for pre-processing text; you will be prompted to install this when you run the program (see [bellow](#Running))

 ## Running
 After installing, just run:
 ```
-./run.sh
+make run
 ```

 ## Q & A